adsl14/Raging-tools/README.md

 You can export the files, import a new one, export all the files or open the folder where those files are located.

-When saving, it will ask you the format of the pak output file.
-To make it compatible with the console version, select the proper options according to the pak file you're editing.
+When saving, it will ask you what game format do you want
+the output (Ultimate Tenkaichi or Raging Blast series).

 ## Character Parameters Editor